 Allegations against staff which meet this threshold will be referred immediately to the DSL who will contact the LADO to agree further action to be taken in respect of the child and staff member.
-In the event of allegations of abuse being made against the Headmaster, staff are advised that allegations should be reported to the chair of governors/chair of the management committee/proprietor of an independent school who will contact the LADO.
+In the event of allegations of abuse being made against the Deputy Headteacher, staff are advised that allegations should be reported to the Headteacher who will contact the LADO.

-Concerns that do not meet the 'harm threshold'
+Concerns that do not meet the 'harm threshold': Low-level concerns